cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 #### <a id='set-env'></a> set-env ####

 Set an environment variable.
-For information about removing an environment variable see [set-env](#set-env).
+For information about removing an environment variable see [unset-env](#unset-env).

 <div class="command-doc">
   <pre class="terminal">$ cf set-env [App] [Variable] [Value]</pre>